Bill Fitch: Bowling Green (1967–1968)

+Minnesota (1968–1970)

+In Fitch's two seasons at Minnesota, Fitch coached the Golden Gophers to 12–12 and 13–11.

-Cleveland Cavaliers
+Cleveland Cavaliers (1970–1979)

 Fitch was the first head coach hired by the expansion Cleveland Cavaliers on March 19, 1970, for their inaugural 1970–71 season.
 In that season, the Cavaliers went 15–67.
 The Cavaliers did not have a season as bad as that one until the 1981–82 season, which also garnered 15 wins.
 The team gradually rose in wins for the next two years, winning 32 in his third season, although they slipped slightly the following year.
 In his first four years, they finished last each time in the Central Division.

 His fifth season (1974–75) resulted in marked improvement as the Cavs won 40 games while finishing third, their first season without a last-place finish.
 By this point, the team had a clear leader in its #1 draft pick from 1971, Austin Carr.
 He had become the leading scorer for the team, but a serious knee injury curtailed Cleveland's hopes for a playoff berth.

 The following season of 1975–76 was the pinnacle of his career with Cleveland.
 The team, now fabled as "The Miracle of Richfield", was led by team captain Carr, scoring small forward Campy Russell, shooting guard Bobby "Bingo" Smith, and a supporting cast of largely unknown players such as starting center Jim Chones, and an aging Nate Thurmond.
 The team won 49 games (a team record for 13 seasons) and the Central Division title.
 They defeated the Washington Bullets in seven games to advance to the Conference Finals, where they were defeated in six games by the Boston Celtics, with Chones being sidelined by a broken foot in practice two days before the conference finals.
 The Cavaliers did not win another playoff series until 1992.
 Fitch was awarded the NBA Coach of the Year Award at the end of the season.

 Fitch led the team to two more playoff berths, although they did not win either series.
 After a 30–52 record for the 1978–79 season, he resigned on May 21, 1979.